AlenToma/puppeteer-express/README.md

 }

-import Browser from 'puppeteer-express' import { PendingXHR } from 'pending-xhr-puppeteer' const browser = new Browser(
+import * as pExpress from 'puppeteer-express' import { PendingXHR } from 'pending-xhr-puppeteer' const browser = new pExpress.Browser(
     {
         dataSave: new DataSave(),
         puppeteerOptions: { headless: false }, // option for puppeteer
-        maxPages = 10,
+        maxPages: 10,
-        maxBrowsers = 2,
+        maxBrowsers: 2,
         pageTimeout: 8000,
         freeResourcesTimer: 3600000, // this will calls onFreeResources every 5 hours
         pageOptions: { waitUntil: 'networkidle2' },// option for puppeteer.page